VFEM: Visual Feature Empowered Multivariate Time Series Forecasting with Cross-Modal Fusion: Experiments

 \subsection{Results}

-As shown in \Cref{tab:full_results}, the VIFO model achieved lower MSE and MAE loss values on 7 datasets, demonstrating its competitive predictive performance.
-Furthermore, the patterns extracted through the visual modality enhance the ability to recognize long-term patterns in time series, which makes the model performance degrade more slowly in long-sequence forecasting.
-For example, the MSE loss with the forecasting length of 720 is only increased by 0.75\% and 5\% compared to the forecasting length of 360 for the ETTh1 and ETTh2 datasets, respectively, showing competitive long-term forecasting capability.
+As shown in \Cref{tab:full_results_mse,tab:full_results_mae}, the VFEM model achieved lower MSE and MAE values on 7 datasets.
+The visual modality also enhances the ability to recognize long-term patterns in time series, which makes the model performance degrade more slowly in long-sequence forecasting.
+For example, the MSE loss with the forecasting length of 720 is only increased by 0.75\% and 5\% compared to the forecasting length of 336 for the ETTh1 and ETTh2 datasets, respectively, showing competitive long-term forecasting capability.